As life slowly starts to return to normal, you might be thinking about (or dreading) returning to the gym.

 What do I want to achieve?

-While it’s great to challenge yourself, make sure you’re listening to your body at the same time and are aware of your baseline right now.
+While it’s great to challenge yourself, listening to your body is key.

 Have I adjusted my expectations?

-It would be almost impossible for an elite athlete to jump back into their training sessions after months off – you are no different.
-Adjusting your expectations when returning to the gym will ensure that you perform at your best and most importantly, that you enjoy your time there.
+It would be impossible for an athlete to jump back into their training sessions after months off – you are no different.
+When returning to the gym, be sure to adjust your expectations.
+This way, you’ll enjoy your time much more.

 Do I feel safe and prepared?

-Finally, with the pandemic set to be with us for a while longer, it’s important to check in with yourself about keeping safe while you exercise.
+With the pandemic set to be with us for a while longer, it’s important to check in with yourself about keeping safe.

-If you need any more advice or guidance about returning to the gym, feel free to get in touch.
+If you need any more advice about returning to the gym, feel free to get in touch.
 We are open for adjustments and massage which can be booked through our website.